ACBlainey/Concord/README.md

 This corpus was developed through sustained human–AI collaboration across multiple models.
 Detailed contribution statements and classification (accessibility / editorial / collaborative / substantive) are maintained in the Provenance folder.
 Transparency about this process is treated as a constitutional requirement, not an afterthought.

+See Provenance & AI collaboration file for detail.

 ---

 ## Citation